 Both the Firestick and Roku deliver budget-friendly streaming services everyone can use.
 But which is right for me?
 Our Roku vs Firestick comparison will answer just that.

 We’re spoiled for choices these days, aren’t we?
 If you want to stream a movie, there are dozens of apps you can use.
 If you want to watch an old TV show, you can usually find it in a few seconds.
 Watching media on our phones or computers isn’t always the most convenient, however.
 Sometimes you want a smart, inexpensive streaming solution to get shows to your TV.
 That’s where hardware like Fire TV Stick and Roku come into play.

-Both Fire Stick and Roku deliver budget-friendly streaming services everyone can use.
-The differences between the two are subtle but important.
+The differences between Roku and the Firestick are subtle but important.
 If you need help deciding which hardware is best for you, Roku or Fire Stick, check out our complete guide below.

 Both the Roku and Fire Stick were made to stream.
 Each offers a wide selection of channels and apps you can install, allowing access to a huge variety of content from across the web.
 Movies, TV shows, live sports, you name it, they stream it!

 Need to binge watch a classic series?
 How about catching up on new shows or checking out a new pilot?
 Fire Stick and Roku both offer easy access to some of the most popular TV streaming services around.
 You can even get access to live channels!